MarinaKoceva/My-Project-Vestidor/README.md

 # Short Description

-An app on how to sell what you no longer need or shop for unique things you won't find in stores.
+An application about how to sell what you no longer need or shop for unique things you will no longer find in stores.

-Consits of "Home" page, "Catalog" page, "How it works", "Search", "Login/Register" page (for non-logged users) and "Home" page, "Catalog" page, "Sell now", "How it works", "Search", "Logout" page (for logged users).
+Consits of "Home" page, "Catalog" page, "How it works", "Search", "Login/Register" page (for non-logged users) and "Home" page, "Catalog" page, "Sell now", "How it works", "Search" and a "Logout" page (for logged users).

-On the "Home" page there is bottons "Catalog" (for logged users) and "Login" (for non-logged users) .
+On the "Home" page there are buttons "Catalog" (for logged users) and "Login" (for non-logged users) .
-On the "How it works" page explains how the application works. Тhere аre bottons "Catalog" (for non-logged users) and "Start selling" (for logged users) .
+On the "How it works" page it is explained how the application works. Тhere аre buttons "Catalog" (for non-logged users) and "Start selling" (for logged users) .
-On "Catalog" page are displayed all items.
-If you click on a one item, you can see its details.
+On "Catalog" you can see all displayed items.
+If you click on one item, you can see its details.
-Not-logged users are able to see only the details, while logged in users can see their posts.
+All users are able to see other people's posts, but only logged in users can create posts.
-If the user is the owner, they can update the item details or delete it.All registered users can see the comments on the item and write a comment.
+If a user owns a post they can manage the item in any way they want, either edditing or deleting it.

 # Homepage